 In 2001 she married Clark Gregg (that's Agent Coulson to any Marvel and 'Avengers Assemble' fans out there), and started a family later that year, giving birth to daughter Stella in December.
-Since then, she's appeared in a handful of mediocre films that haven't seen her recapture her enormous success of the 80s where she also featured in 'Red Dawn' and Ferris Bueller's Day Off' prior to her 'Dirty Dancing' role.
+Her most successful recent role saw her play herself, in the 2010 version of 'Dancing with the Stars', which she unsurprisingly won.

-Perhaps her most revealing moment came during a Channel 5 interview on British television where she claimed her nose job was the worst mistake she'd made, because, sadly, nobody recognised her as the girl from 'Dirty Dancing' any longer.
+Grey has a theory for why her career never took off after 'Dirty Dancing'.
+In an interview on Channel 5, she said her nose job was the worst mistake she'd ever made, because, sadly, nobody recognised her as the girl from 'Dirty Dancing' any longer.
 Some believe this to be the reason for her stifled movie career since: her unfamiliar appearance.

 She may not be a big star anymore, but Grey will always be 'Baby' from 'Dirty Dancing', one of the films that defined the decade.